-by John Salt - Last Updated November 2023
+by John Salt - Last Updated June 2024

-Many of these RC helicopter tools you may already have kicking around in your work shop or tool box, especially if you are already into some type of RC hobby; but there are a few specific RC helicopter tools that you'll probably still need to get, some of which you may not even know exist and what they are used for.
+Many of these RC helicopter tools you may already have kicking around in your workshop or tool box, especially if you are already into some type of RC hobby; but there are a few specific RC helicopter tools that you'll probably still need to get, some of which you may not even know exist and what they are used for.

-A Helicopter Pitch Gauge is essential to correctly set the pitch angle and range of pitch on your main rotor blades on collective pitch RC helicopters.
+An RC Helicopter Pitch Gauge is essential to correctly set the pitch angle and range of pitch on your main rotor blades on collective pitch RC helicopters.

 An assortment of metric Hex/Alan Drivers for the many hex bolts and set screws found on RC helicopters.